dribnet/purvs/README.md

 After this I was able to create a letter with two different types of circle sizes, which is "R" in this case.

 I have also changed the following letters: C, D, J, I, G, as well as creating E, F and R.

+I started to give myself a break with the letters and moved on to numbers!
+I created number 1-7 and decided to follow a method that was quite different to how I approached the letters.
+I would have my main lines as two side by side, and I'd have my circles joined with the two lines.
+This is how I want viewers to be able to tell the variation in numbers and letters.

+Approaching number 8, I'm thinking of just taking what I've done for B and changing the letter B into something different.